Directorate for Advancement Data Protection Statement

 We will not disclose your data to third parties without your consent, except where they are acting as authorised agents for the University for the above purposes or where we are permitted or required to do so by the Act.

 We use alumni and stakeholder data to carry out fundraising activities to support the University of Stirling and to improve the efficiency and effectiveness of our fundraising operation.
-In order to do so, the University may appoint a Wealth Screening agency as a Data Processor in line with the Act.
-Data may be supplied to the agency who may append information concerning publicly verifiable wealth, and return to the University.
-The agency does not hold any data from the charity and the only data that it retains is a record of results with no disclosure of data to the agency.
-The University does not buy names from a third party, nor is any sensitive data involved.
+In order to do so, the University may conduct research using publicly available data.
+This data is used to assess the capacity of a particular individual, or organisation, to donate to the charitable purposes of the institution.
+The University does not share data with third parties when carrying out this research, nor is any sensitive data involved.

 Data storage outside the EU

 The Directorate for Advancement utilises two applications that store data outwith the EU - Mailchimp and Typeform.
 The former is used for email marketing, though we are transitioning away from this and onto an EU-hosted emaling system, provided by our CRM database provider (Blackbaud).
 The database itself is hosted on University servers, on campus in Stirling.
 Typeform powers our communications preferences survey, found on the alumni pages of the University website.

 Both of those are hosted in the USA, and both providers adhere to the EU-US Privacy Shield standard, which has been approved by the European Commission as providing satisfactory protections for data subjects.
 The Directorate for Advancement continues to monitor developments in this area of data security and law, and will cease to use the above providers if their protections no longer meet the required standards.

 How and why we may contact you

 We will use the details you have given us to contact you by post, email or telephone about the full range of alumni activities and other relevant University activities or services, including:

 To exercise your rights 1-3 above, you should notify us in writing using the freepost address: